Successful content marketing requires a strong sense of purpose. Why are you producing content? What aims do you hope to achieve?

 Content Pillars For Social Media

-Planning is essential for all social media activity, focussing on a specific target audience and key message.
+Planning is essential for all social media activity, focusing on a specific target audience and key message.
 The foundation of all social media strategies should be your content pillars.
 They will determine the type of content you share and across which channels.
 The following example, dedicated to lipstick, demonstrates how this should play out in practice.